hayliepedersen/hayliepedersen/README.md

 ## 🌱 About Me :
 Hi, I'm Haylie!
 I'm passionate about creative development and learning new technologies to enhance my skills.
-Currently, I'm focusing on learning version control, web development, and efficiency in coding practices.
+Currently, I'm focusing on learning algorithmic problem-solving, improving time complexity in my code, and exploring scalable approaches in software development.

 ## 💻 Tech Stack